Eleazer-Afotey/UR-Marketplace/README.md

 # UR-Marketplace
-Web Version of a local marketplace website for university of Richmond students
+Web Version of a local marketplace website for the University of Richmond students.